Sunshine Coast Council is delivering an exciting new project to check-in with all community venues located across our region.

 - Any other hirable space that are accessible by the community.

-The Community Venues Check-In closes on 3 December 2021.
+The Community Venues Check-In closed on 3 December 2021.

 The Sunshine Coast is home to a wide range of community venues.
 These community venues provide important spaces for activities, programs, services, events and community life to occur.